jose-donato/docs/content/sdk/guides/basics/index.md

 ### Displaying Charts

 The OpenBB SDK has built-in charting libraries for Matplotlib, for any chart available from the Terminal.
-User style sheets can be added to the folder, `~/OpenBBUserData/styles/user`.
+User style sheets can be added to the folder (more on this in [User Settings](/sdk/guides/advanced/user-settings)), `~/OpenBBUserData/styles/user`.
 Styles are shared properties between the OpenBB Terminal and the SDK.

 Functions, such as `candle`, exist to display charts.
 Others, like those within the Technical Analysis module, have the option to return either, a chart or raw data.
 The next examples will outline a few different scenarios.